mitsuba-renderer/drjit/docs/freeze.rst

    class MyClass:
       z: Float

    # We call the function twice.
-The first call will treat all literals as is.
+The first call will leave all literals untouched.
    # In the second call, changing literals will be detected and their paths will
    # be printed.
    for i in range(2):